 Looking for a job is a nightmare, even in the digital age when you can upload resumes and fill out documents on a computer from home.
 Most applications are still tedious, confusing and unnecessarily long.
 Streamline your process as best as you can and contact candidates often and early.
 You would be shocked how many jobs lose potential applicants based on a bad application and no one calling them back.
-Sometimes that requires a applicant tracking system like this one.
+Sometimes that requires a applicant tracking system.

 Most businesses in general have some sort of mentoring system for newcomers now, so trucking companies should too.
 All new employees have lots to learn, and training doesn’t quite create perfect drivers, they need practice and feedback.
 Experienced drivers can provide that and both help drivers improve and not get discouraged and quit.
 Younger drivers need this support more than anyone.